ai-foundations-project/How-humans-taught-machines-to-think/README.md

 This open-access educational book is authored by an 8th-grade student researcher, Anshita Gupta, under the guidance of adult mentors, AI researchers, and practitioners.
 It provides a safe and welcoming learning environment for young AI explorers.

-In this book, you will discover five foundational research that transformed AI from an academic dream into one of humanity's most powerful technologies.
+In this book, you will discover five foundational research papers that transformed AI from an academic dream into one of humanity's most powerful technologies.

 I translate these papers into intuitive mental models with visual diagrams, our day to day life analogies, and hands-on tools in very small chapters.
 I believe this will provide the most critical foundational understanding into how to think about AI as we all adopt it in a deeper way with time.

 > [!TIP]
 > **Reading Style:** You can pick any chapter and begin anywhere.
-This book is carefully structured to give you freedom in reading and not treat it as a textbook
+This book is carefully structured to give you freedom in reading and not treat it as a textbook.

 ## 💡 Idea & Inspiration
 When I started learning AI, like most beginners, I got caught between extremes: